How to Choose from Baby Diapers

 Cellulose: Cellulose is used in the construction of the diaper and gives the diaper its ability to absorb liquid.
 The normal absorbency for cellulose pulp is around 10 cc of liquid per gram of cellulose pulp, although this can be reduced to 2 cc when the cellulose is subjected to excess pressure.

 Disposable Diaper Back Sheet: The backsheet to a disposable diaper usually has a cloth-like look that is created with the use of a thin, polypropylene non-woven sheet.
-Although the backsheet of a disposable diaper may look like it's constructed from cloth, it is actually made from plastic.
+Although the backsheet of a diaper may look like it's constructed from cloth, it is actually made from plastic.
 This plastic material prevents excess liquid from leaking out of the diaper and onto a baby/infant's clothing.
-Some disposable diapers have backsheets with wetness indicators, such as Huggies Little Snugglers Baby Diapers.
+Some diapers have backsheets with wetness indicators, such as Huggies Little Snugglers Baby Diapers.
 This wetness indicators alerts caregivers as to when the diaper needs to be changed.